Art as a cult

 That being said, why do I think art is closer to a cult than a religion?

-Artists love other artists and we tend to live in this microcosm separate from reality where everyone is convinced that art is the most important thing in the world.
+Artists tend to live in this microcosm separate from reality where everyone is convinced that art is the most important thing in the world.
 Artists are great consumers of art and support each other, financially if they can afford it, otherwise by their keen interest and appreciation of other people’s art.
 As a group, artists cannot understand why the outside world seems oblivious to art’s power (while consuming huge amounts of it, but that’s another issue).
-So artists as a group belong to this generic Art cult while religion is very much part of the mainstream world.
+So artists as a group belong to this generic Art cult within their own little world.

-But most artists (I think?) are also convinced that their type of art is the best.
+But most artists are also usually convinced that their type of art is the best, otherwise they would just switch medium.
 We understand that others are finding salvation in their own way, and it’s grand but we cannot quite fathom why they would, given the choice, use another medium that ours.
 I often joke that painters are missing out on an entire dimension.
 I am sure dancers wonder why we would settle for a medium lacking in movement.
 Even in the same type of art we root for our own subsubcult, for example watercolor, oil or acrylic for painting.
 In ceramics there is the wheelthrowing vs handbuilding debate; the functional vs sculptural debate; the woodfired ve gasfired vs electricfired debate and I could go on.
 We’re all part of our little subcults inside a bigger cult.
+Of course, there are multimedia artists, and a lot of artists tend to practice more than one type of art, but the majority have a very clear medium of choice, because it’s a lot of work to learn a new technique to express yourself.

-As a result, we have different gurus, the most confidential the better.
+Artists also have different gurus, the most confidential the better.
 We all choose a different messiah like a Christian cult intent on dusting out Jesus.
 I mentioned Leonardo Da Vinci earlier.
 He was a great artist (and scientist, but that’s another story).
-No one (I think?) is going to say Leonardo Da Vinci is their master.
-They want their art to be more edgy and less mainstream.
-Art is about expressing yourself in a unique way, so we tend to get inspired by people who are closer to us and have been inspired in turn by other artists closer to them in a never-ending chain where everyone is supposed to bring a newly shaped brick to the art wall.
+No one, I presume, is going to say Leonardo Da Vinci is their inspiration in art.
+Too old, too consensual.
+Art is about expressing yourself in a unique way, so we tend to get inspired by people who are closer to us in time and who have been inspired in turn by other artists closer to them in a never-ending chain where everyone is supposed to bring a newly shaped brick to the art wall.
 It makes art more fluid than religion because you can decide who you’re getting influenced by, then adapt and change the liturgy to fit your own artistic needs.